roquie/docker-swoole-webapp/README.md

 * Swoole latest (4.5)

 Notice:
-* Opcache enabled for cli
+* Opcache enabled for cli.
+It use very aggressive caching and settings.
+Only for production.
 * Swoole fast serialize is enabled too.

 **Every week at 00:00 on Sunday (UTC) Docker images automatically rebuilds.**